Prophets/moelleux/src/mail-1/templates/README.md

 gulpfile.js/tasks/html
 ```
 Robust templating with [Nunjucks](https://mozilla.github.io/nunjucks/).
 Nunjucks is nearly identical in syntax to Twig (PHP), and replaces Swig (and Twig-like js templating language), which is no longer maintained.

-A global data file is set up at [src/html/data/global.json](src/html/data/global.json), is read in by the `html` task, and exposes the properties to your html templates.
-For example {{title}} is used in the `layouts/default.html` layout.

 ## Nunjucks syntax